Introduction to the

 Constraints

 Quantifiers allow the definition of the most common kinds of constraints, the mandatory, uniqueness and frequency constraints (collectively, CQL calls these presence constraints).
-Often there are constraints that cannot be expressed in this form however, such as when a concept must play one of many unrelated roles.
+Often there are constraints that cannot be expressed in this form however, such as when an object type must play one of many unrelated roles.
 This is handled in CQL by the use of an external constraint definition, or with a ring constraint qualifier.

 Mandatory (and either-or) constraints